 Also known by the companies that sell them, i.e. Yoco, iKhokha, Zip Zap

 Mobile point of sale systems requires an app on a smartphone or tablet that connects to a small card reader via Bluetooth or plug in via the headphone jack of the smartphone.
 They were created to reduce the cost of accepting card payments for small business owners.
-You can find out more about that in this article.
 The merchant (seller) enters the sale amount in the point of sale app and the customer inserts or swipes the card on the mobile card reader.
 For the purpose of this article, we will focus on Yoco as the mPOS example.

 Factors to consider when choosing a card payment system

 Which of these three payment options should you choose to enable your business to accept card payments?

 Every business is unique and has its own set of requirements.
 However, there are common factors that affect all businesses that you should consider when selecting a payments platform.

 1. How much will it cost you

 Typical costs to check include:

 Rental fees, transaction fees, cost of the device, set up fees and cancellation penalties.